chaitanya-kaul/chaitanya-kaul.github.io/_pages/teaching.md

 I am involved in a range of teaching and supervision activities.

-Research Assistant (University of Glasgow, School of Mathematics and Statistics)
+Research Assistants (University of Glasgow, School of Mathematics and Statistics)
 ======

 * Athanasios Tragakis (Project: Diabetic Retinopathy Detection, 2020-2021)